 The ceremonies in May 2018 were threefold.
-Firstly on Saturday afternoon 12 May there was a pilgrimage bus tour of the boundaries of the parish, and of church sites used during the past 140 years, many of which – like Henley – no longer contain buildings.
+Firstly on Saturday afternoon 12 May there was a pilgrimage bus tour of the boundaries of the parish, and of church sites used during the past 140 years, many of which – like Kyabram West – no longer contain buildings.
 Secondly there was a commemorative dinner on the Saturday evening.
-Thirdly, on Sunday morning the present Bishop of Sandhurst came to St Augustine’s Church in Kyabram to celebrate a Mass of Thanksgiving and to launch a historical book.
+Thirdly, on Sunday morning the present Bishop of Sandhurst came to St Augustine’s Church in Kyabram to celebrate a Mass of Thanksgiving and to witness the launching by Fr David Austin O.S.A. of a 350-page historical book about the Kyabram Catholic heritage.

 Attending these events were visitors from other parts of Victoria and from interstate.
 Among these guests were Augustinian friars and Brigidine Sisters, whose Religious Orders were present in Kyabram for most of the twentieth century.
 This included Fr Dave Austin, the present Augustinian Provincial (leader) in Australia, who had been the final Augustinian parish priest in Kyabram when the Order departed the district in 2006.